 Running Netbeans IDE

 Search for the Netbeans under the applications.
-You will see the NetBeans launcher icon like below screenshot.
-Click on launcher button to start.
+You will see the NetBeans launcher icon like the below screenshot.
+Click on the launcher button to start.

 Netbeans will be started on your Ubuntu system.

-Once you dont’ need Netbeans on your system.
-Use the following command to remove netbeans from your Ubuntu system using snap command.
+Once you don’t need Netbeans on your system.
+Use the following command to remove Netbeans from your Ubuntu system using the snap command.

 sudo snap remove netbeans

-In this tutorial, you have learned to install Netbeans IDE using Snap packages on Ubuntu system.
+In this tutorial, you have learned to install Netbeans IDE using Snap packages on the Ubuntu system.